-Neutron radiography, or N-ray, is a powerful nondestructive testing method using neutron radiation, a form of penetrating radiation with unique physical properties compared to X-rays, to create radiographic images of the interiors of manufactured parts without dismantling or damaging them.
+Neutron radiography is a powerful nondestructive testing method using neutron radiation, a form of penetrating radiation with unique physical properties compared to X-rays, to create radiographic images of the interiors of manufactured parts without dismantling or damaging them.
 Due to these unique physical properties, neutron radiation can be used to detect flaws and discontinuities such as gaps, cracks, voids, and the presence of foreign material that may not appear as visibly, or at all, in an X-ray image.

 The course focuses on: